vantage6/vantage6-workshop/episodes/chapter4.md

 ![Create a new collaboration](fig/create_collab_01.png)

 4. Click on the `Submit` button to create the new collaboration.
-    * After submitting the form, you will see a dialog box to ask you to download the API key.
+    * After submitting the form, you may see a dialog box to ask you to download the API key (on MacOS) or a dialog points out that the API key has been downloaded (on Windows).
 The API key is used to authenticate the nodes in the collaboration.
 Later we will see how to reset the API key for a node.

 ![Download API keys](fig/create_collab_02.png)